Erdogan says Turkish forces killed IS leader in Syria - ExBulletin

 Erdogan says Turkish forces killed IS leader in Syria

-ANKARA, Turkey (AP) The leader of the Islamic State group has been killed in an operation carried out by Turkish intelligence teams in northern Syria, Turkish President Recep Tayyip Erdogan has announced.
+ANKARA, Türkiye — The leader of the Islamic State group was killed during an operation carried out by Turkish intelligence teams in northern Syria, Turkish President Recep Tayyip Erdogan has announced.
 Turkish state media said the IS leader blew himself up to avoid capture.

 Recep Tayyip Erdogan told TRT Turk television in an interview on Sunday evening that the leader of IS known as Abu Hussein al-Qurayshi died on Saturday, following a long pursuit by the news agency.
 Turkish Intelligence, MIT.